VillagerUnknown/CustomVillagerNames/README.md

 # VillagerUnknown's Custom Villager Names

-Villagers will be assigned random names you can customize through a config file.
+Villagers will be assigned random names you can customize through the config.

 **Options:**